 From Koyasan I headed north to the ancient Japanese capital of Nara.
 I stayed in a B&B in Oji about 15 minutes by train outside of Nara.
 From Oji, I bicycled to Horyuji, a massive temple complex containing the oldest wooden buildings in the world.
 Some of these temple buildings date back 1300 years, yet they are so well maintained and still in use that they don’t appear so old.
 October is the month for Japanese school children to take field trips to important historical sites, and I found them everywhere I went, including many groups in Horyuji.
 Unfortunately, vying for space with these hordes of boisterous school children detracted from my ability to sense the awe, grandeur and spirituality of most of the temples and shrines I visited.

 The next day I went into Nara, an ideal tourist city for me.
 A large area of the city was reclaimed from wasteland many years ago and made into a vast city park.
 Many of the important historic sites are located in this park heavily populated by the ever-present Nara deer.
 Some of these deer act like deer, wandering around, grazing, sleeping, while others are totally obnoxious, pandering for handouts from the tourists.
 While I was trying to eat a pear, one particularly persistent deer even tried to take a bite out of my leg!
 By far the most impressive thing I saw was Todaiji, the largest wooden building in the world.
 It’s so big because it houses an enormous Buddah and supporting figures.
-Again there were thousands of school children following their teachers around.
-They were most excited to worm their way through a hole in one of the massive pillars said to be the size of one of the giant Buddah’s nostrils.
-See the hilarious photo of one kid who got stuck and was pulled from one end and pushed from the other by his teachers.

 After another week in Kyoto obsessing about planning my futures steps, I headed out to visit the Konohana Family, an intentional spiritual farming community and eco-village living at the foot of Mt.
 Fuji.
 This is a utopian family of about 55 members whose aim is to promote oneness among all people.
 They operate a thriving organic farm on 60 different nearby parcels of land all given to them by neighbors who no longer are farming that land.
 They also raise chickens for eggs and goats for milk.